microsoft/CCF/sphinx/source/governance.rst

 It is possible for a set of operators to host a CCF network without being members.
 These operators could:

 - Start the network
-- Hand it over to the members for them to Open (TR, Section IV B)
+- Hand it over to the members for them to Open (see :ref:`Opening a network`)

 In case of catastrophic failure, operators could also:

 - Start a network in recovery mode from the ledger
-- Hand it over to the members for them to Open (TR, Section IV G)
+- Hand it over to the members for them to Open (see :ref:`Catastrophic Recovery`)

 Finally, operators could:
 -	Propose new nodes (TR, Section IV D)